nicosikmoraes/sistema-banco-poo/README.md

 # Create by Nicolas Siqueira Moraes
 This project was made to practice Object-oriented programming

-It's a bank system, you can register yourself,  login, make deposits, withdraw your money and tranfer to another accounts.
+It's a bank system where you can register yourself,  login, make deposits, withdraw, transfer to anothers accounts and do investiments.
+Everything at the terminal.

-Updates coming soon...

 # How to start
   - Clone the repository with `git clone <url>`